 Silence and heat!
 At sunset as the air cools a little and tiny puffs of air do their job of evaporative cooling - but only partially - we sit and soak it up.
 The silence is punctuated by bird calls and occasional cracking of branches while the visual stillness is broken only by the shadow of a bird flying between trees, a tiny bat out on a twilight forage or a goat wandering to the rather tepid algae-tainted water of the poor old Darling River trickling through Pooncarie where we are camped.

-Hard to believe that Pooncarie (population <50) was once a major port on the Darling - the river was deep flowing passed its busy wharf.
+Hard to believe that Pooncarie (population <50) was once a major port on the Darling - the river was deep, flowing past its busy wharf.
 So now?
 The locals have started to find dying fish here too.
 What a tragedy, a travesty really.

-But here or rather there we were in Pooncarie, why?
+But here, or rather there, we were in Pooncarie, why?
 We were attempting the Darling River Run - not the entire length but the stretch between Wentworth and Bourke, as a starter.
 The first leg for us began in Wentworth where the Darling meets the Murray then on through Menindee, where the famous lakes are dry! to end in Wilcannia.
-Dirt a lot of the way - and mud!
-We struck some rain and the road turned into a bit of a quagmire, but it was a fascinating drive under slatey, thunder-clouded skies.
+It was dirt road most of the way.
+High wind swept sand and dirt in clouds like low fog across our path and the air was tinted pale orange with willy willies scattered around the horizon.
+We struck some heavy rain and the road turned into a bit of a quagmire, but it was a fascinating drive under slatey, thunder-clouded skies.
 The rain brought the kangaroos out in groups onto the road where the water collected; they weren’t shy.

 We made it to Wilcannia in time for another deluge which bucketed down just after we started changing a wheel on the caravan - isn’t it always the way!?